BlockWorksCo/Articles/ErrorRecovery.md

 The intention is that the above code will be called from any assert failures or exception handlers where live-recovery is not an option.

+# How do we persist data across a reset?

+* In linker, allocate a 'noinit' RAM location.
+* In PANIC(), copy the error message into the noinit area.
+* On startup, examine the noinit area for any messages and examine the startup flags for watchdog indication.

+# Benefits

 Normalisation of the reset path seems antithetical to good software development practice, but in fact it is not.
 There are numerous benefits: